 \subsection{Estimating the Downlink Channel}

 Let ${X}(\tc), {Y}(\tc), {N}(\tc)\in\C$ (with $\tc\in\R$) denote continuous-time random signals\footnote{The variable $\tc \in \R$ represents continuous time, distinguishing it from the discrete-time variable $t \in \Z$ used throughout the paper.
-With a slight abuse of notation, we consider a signal to be continuous-time when its argument is~continuous~$(\in\R)$ and discrete-time when its argument is discrete~$(\in\Z)$.} corresponding to the channel's input, the channel's output, and an additive noise, respectively.
-When local oscillators at the transmitter and the receiver terminals are synchronized, the received signal is expressed as
+With a slight abuse of notation, we consider a signal to be continuous-time when its argument is~continuous~$(\in\R)$ and discrete-time when its argument is discrete~$(\in\Z)$.} corresponding to the channel input, the channel output, and additive noise, respectively.
+When local oscillators at the transmitter and receiver terminals are synchronized, the received signal is expressed as